-Assets are security relevant elements of the TOE that include the:

-- Application data of the TOE comprising the IC pre-personalization requirements, such as the AVR ROM, EEPROM and OTP contents. - Smartcard embedded software - IC specification, design, development tools and technology - Therefore, the TOE itself is an asset. - Assets must be protected in terms of confidentiality, integrity and availability.
+- Assets are security relevant elements of the TOE that include the: - Application data of the TOE comprising the IC pre-personalization requirements, such as the AVR ROM, EEPROM, and OTP contents. - Smartcard embedded software. - IC dedicated software, including Crypto Toolbox - IC specification, design, development tools and technology - Therefore, the TOE itself is an asset. - Assets must be protected in terms of confidentiality and integrity.